Jai2305/Web-Based-Voting-System/README.md

 ## Contribution
-This project was possible only because of contribution of **Team CSquare** CSquare consist of following members along with their contribution in this project :-
+This project was possible only because of contribution of **Team CSquare**.
+CSquare consist of following members along with their contribution in this project :-
 1. [Abhinay Chaupal (Front End)](https://github.com/Abhi26ra)
 2. [Chigilipalli Sriharsha (UI & UX)](https://github.com/chs1268-dotcom)